MicrosoftDocs/windows-dev-docs/hub/powertoys/video-conference-mute.md

 - <kbd>⊞ Win</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd> to toggle microphone until key release
 - <kbd>⊞ Win</kbd>+<kbd>Shift</kbd>+<kbd>O</kbd> to toggle camera

 When using the microphone and/or camera toggle shortcut keys, you'll see a small toolbar letting you know whether your microphone and camera are set to on, off, or not in use.
-Set the position of this toolbar in the Video Conference Mute tab of PowerToys settings.
+Set the position of this toolbar in PowerToys settings.

 ![Audio and Video mute notification screenshot](../images/pt-video-audio-mute-notification.png)